-The cybercriminals have apparently boosted the search term rankings to ensure that the fake rental agency lists rather high in search results.
+Cybercriminals have apparently boosted search term rankings to ensure that the fake rental agency appears high in search results.
 When an unsuspecting victim enquires about available rentals, the scam is set in motion.

-According to the Better Business Bureau, a “customer service representative” will explain that a vehicle is luckily available and will politely offer the victim a special deal.
+According to the Better Business Bureau (BBB), a “customer service representative” will explain that a vehicle is available and will politely offer the victim a special deal.
 If the victim pays by gift card or prepaid debit card, they can get a steep discount.

 But that is exactly the trick.
 The rental company is a fake and will make off with the untraceable money in a flash.
 When questions are raised, the representative will claim the company is working in conjunction with the card providers.

 “You purchase the cards and share the PIN with the representative.
 In several reports, the scammer insists that the money didn’t transfer, and you need to purchase another card.
 But no matter how many cards you buy, the outcome will be the same,” the BBB reports.

 While it might seem obvious to some, never make payment for anything using a gift card or prepaid debit card.
 No real company will insist that you use that method of payment and if they do it is probably a scam.

 “They said there was a special deal with American Express to get the rate (normally much higher) and informed me to purchase a gift card to get the discount.
 Once I purchased the card and gave the code, they transferred the money,” reported one victim.
 The car never arrived.

 Here are some other ways the BBB suggests avoiding rental car scams:

 - Use the contact information listed directly on a business’s website – Instead of relying on an internet search for customer support phone numbers (double-check the URL).